DandyHQ/mace/README.md

 The last command launches Mace.

 If you'd like to run the test suite to ensure Mace is functioning correctly.
-They can be run from ninja using.
+They can be run from ninja using:

 ```
 ninja -C build test